breser/git2consul/readme.md

 node .
 ```

-git2consul will now poll the dev branch git2consul_data.git repo once per minute.
-On first run, it will mirror the 3 files in the dev branch into your local Consul KV as keys:
+git2consul will now poll the "dev" branch of the "git2consul_data.git" repo once per minute.
+On first run, it will mirror the 3 files into your Consul K/V with keys:

 ```
 /sample_configuration/dev/sample.conf